Spreading resistance profiling: Mechanical

 The modern SRP has two tungsten carbide probe tips placed about 20 um apart.
-Each tip is mounted on a kinematic bearing to minimize "scrubbing".
+Each tip is mounted on a kinematic bearing to minimize "scrubbing" (where the probes scratch along the surface).
 The probes are lowered very gently onto a beveled piece of silicon or germanium.
 Although the loading of the probe tips may be as little as 2 g., the pressure is in excess of one million pounds per sq inch (or ~ 10G pascals) causing a localized phase transformation in the silicon to "beta-tin" producing a nearly ohmic contact.
 Between each measurement, the probes are raised and indexed a pre-determined distance down the bevel.
 Bevels are produced by mounting the sample on an angle block and grinding the bevel with typically a 0.1- or 0.05-micrometre diamond paste.
 Bevel angles, chosen to fit the depth of interest, can range from ~ 0.001 to 0.2 radians.
 Care must be used to produce a smooth, flat bevel with minimum rounding of the bevel edge.
 (See Figure 1.)